-In Betfair Trading Some Say Patience Is A Virtue.
+In Trading Some Say Patience Is A Virtue.
 But Is It Really?

-Patience when Betfair Trading may be a virtue.
+Patience when trading may be a virtue.
 But do you miss out on profitable trades?

 My first call today was from a professional Betfair trader this morning who has been a friend since well before Betfair.
 We talked about, amongst other things, patience.